pballada/pballada.github.io/_posts/2024-11-18-swift-compiler-directives.markdown

 ## 8. Conclusion

-Swift’s compiler directives might look sparse compared to older languages, but they’re precisely what you need to handle:
+Swift's compiler directives might look sparse compared to older languages, but they're precisely what you need to handle:

 - Platform-based code differences.
 - Version-specific features.
 - Build-specific warnings or errors.
 - Debug vs. Release environment branches.

-Used correctly, they help maintain an organized codebase, keep builds stable, and ensure you’re not calling unavailable APIs.
+Used correctly, they help maintain an organized codebase, keep builds stable, and ensure you're not calling unavailable APIs.
 Just remember to use them judiciously—relying too heavily on compiler directives can make your code less straightforward.

-**Thanks for reading, and happy coding!** Whether you’re working on a brand-new SwiftUI app or maintaining a large mixed-language project, understanding Swift’s compiler directives can help you fine-tune your build behavior and keep your code safe and streamlined.
+**Thanks for reading, and happy coding!** Whether you're working on a brand-new SwiftUI app or maintaining a large mixed-language project, understanding Swift's compiler directives can help you fine-tune your build behavior and keep your code safe and streamlined.

 ---